D5203, 5203, 25053

 During 1980, 25053's last year in service, 25053 visited the Cambrian lines for one weekend.
 On August 9th 25053 & 25194 worked the 04.10 Shrewsbury - Aberystwyth returning with the 10.07 Aberystwyth - Euston to Wolverhampton.
 The next day (10th) the same pair worked the 08.45 Birmingham New Street - Aberystwyth returning with the 18.00 Aberystwyth - Euston to Birmingham New Street.

-By November 25053 had reached Swindon Works, whilst here it was stored unserviceable, then withdrawn during the first week of December.
-By the third week of November 1981 25053 had been broken up.
+By November 25053 had reached Swindon Works, whilst here it was stored unserviceable, then withdrawn on December 1st 1980.

 Not all known passenger workings are recorded on this page.